-Exhibitors should complete Activities 1-7 in the Robotics 2 EV3N More project book.
-Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges selected challenges from the 2022 4-H State Robotics Challenge (Eligible Challenges will be Marked in the Challenge Documents on the Illinois 4-H website).
-They will bring their project book, their program code (on laptop or on paper), and a short journal sharing changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge.
+Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges selected challenges from the 2023 4-H State Robotics Challenge.
+The robot must be autonomous and cannot be controlled remotely.
+Eligible challenges will be marked in the Challenge Documents and on the Illinois 4-H Robotics website